Skip to main content

 For historical reasons, most CPUs and programming languages such as C and Rust implement truncated division, where the remainder can be a negative number if the dividend is negative.
 Chombit's divide instruction performs truncated division by default.
 The Hybrix language's / and % operators are implemented this way.

-Euclidean division ensures that the remainder is always a positive number.
+Euclidean division ensures that the remainder is never a negative number.
 It is the most mathematically correct way to divide.
 This method is selected if a with euclid instruction immediately precedes the divide instruction.
 The Hybrix language's // and %% operators are implemented this way.

 The table below illustrates the differences: